Exponential Bounds for the Erd\H{o}s-Ginzburg-Ziv Constant: Introduction

-\end{thm} The proof of theorem \ref{thm:q_el_not_distinct} uses the slice rank method, and does not require the added flexibility of the partition rank.
-To handle prime powers, we use an idea appearing in \cite{BlasiakChurchCohnGrochowNaslundSawinUmans2016MatrixMultiplication}, where they extend Ellenberg and Gijswijt's bounds for progression-free sets in $\mathbb{F}_{p}^{n}$ to progression-free sets in $(\mathbb{Z}/k\mathbb{Z})^{n}$ using a binomial coefficient indicator function.
+The proof of Theorem \ref{thm:q_el_not_distinct} uses the slice rank method, and does not require the added flexibility of the partition rank.
+To handle prime powers, we use an idea appearing in \cite{BlasiakChurchCohnGrochowNaslundSawinUmans2016MatrixMultiplication}, where Ellenberg and Gijswijt's bounds for progression-free sets in $\mathbb{F}_{p}^{n}$ are extended to progression-free sets in $(\mathbb{Z}/k\mathbb{Z})^{n}$ using a binomial coefficient indicator function.